|

 Family Life

 - While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
-(The project should benefit an organization other than Boy Scouting.)
+(The project should benefit an organization other than Scouting.)
 The project plan must be approved by the organization benefiting from the effort, your Scoutmaster and troop committee, and the council or district before you start.
-You must use the Eagle Scout Leadership Servie Project Workbook, No. 512-927, in meeting this requirement.
+You must use the Eagle Scout Leadership Service Project Workbook, No. 512-927, in meeting this requirement.

 - Take part in a Scoutmaster Conference.